Lemkin Institute: Armenia and Nagorno-Karabakh

 In 2021, the Lemkin Institute began warning of the "potential for genocidal violence" against Armenians, particularly those in Artsakh, from Azerbaijan.
 After BBC's HARDtalk, Stephen Sackur suggested in an interview with Artsakh State Minister Ruben Vardanyan that Nagorno-Karabakh should work out a political deal with Azerbaijan, the Institute issued a statement criticizing the anchor.
 It published repeatedly about "the genocidal processes" unfolding in Nagorno-Karabakh as Azerbaijani forces blockaded the Lachin Corridor, which the co-founders witnessed first hand during a visit to the region on May 7, 2023.

 In September 2023, it issued an SOS Alert following Azerbaijan's initiation of its significant military assault on Nagorno-Karabakh saying Armenians there are "currently being attacked by the genocidal regime of Azerbaijani President Ilham Aliyev" and that various legal experts agreed Azeri actions constituted genocide.
 Additionally, it issued an Active Genocide alert and 9 Red Flag alerts on Azerbaijan, warning "the risk of genocide" of Armenians in Artsakh, calling for Azerbaijan's accountability for their crimes against humanity.
 It published a 126-page report on the risk of genocide by Azerbaijan in Artsakh, using the UN Framework of Analysis for Atrocity Crimes.
 This report also issued a warning regarding the subsequent occurrences such as the forced displacement of Armenians from Artsakh.

 Bangladesh

-In 2022, the Lemkin Institute issued a plea advocating for the acknowledgment of the Bangladesh Genocide.
+In 2021, the Lemkin Institute issued a report on the Bangladesh genocide.
+Alongside this the Lemkin Institute worked with the Liberation War Museum in Dhaka to develop a micro-course covering the genocide.
+In 2022 issued a call advocating for the acknowledgment of the genocide by international institutions and governments.
 Emphasizing solidarity with the victims, the document highlighted the significance of recognizing genocide as a crucial step in preventing such atrocities.
 It stressed the importance of acknowledging the victims, their suffering, and promoting accountability and justice.
 According to the Human Rights Congress for Bangladesh Minorities, the Lemkin Institute called on the US Congress to officially acknowledge the 1971 Bangladesh genocide and ensure that those responsible for the atrocities are held accountable.

+Ethiopia

+In 2023, the Institute issued a Red Flag alert for the killings of Amharas in Ethiopia.